 Okazaki, who says the young adults featured in this documentary took "an act of faith," hopes their stories will inspire viewers to raise awareness and take action.
 "Maybe there will be some empathy, maybe there will be some change in our attitudes, and maybe there will be some help."

-"Heroin: Cape Cod, USA" debuted on Monday, December 28 at 9 p.m.
-EST/PST exclusively on HBO.
+"Heroin: Cape Cod, USA" debuted in December 2015 exclusively on HBO.
 Check the HBO schedule for additional play dates.
-The documentary will also be available on HBO NOW and HBO GO.
+The documentary is also available on HBO NOW and HBO GO.